straleyt/ACMwebsite/README.md

 basic skeleton for ACM website

 should add?
--message board
+1. message board
--news section
+2. news section
--more information in general
+3. more information in general
--CU and ACM logo
+4. CU and ACM logo
--
+5.